leafo/lapis/docs/database.md

 the mistake of accidentally providing `nil` in place of a value of `db.NULL` that results in generating a clause that matches a much wider range of data than desired.

+$dual_code{lua=[[
+-- Example of incorrect usage that leads to an error local clause = {
+  age = nil  -- Mistakenly using nil instead of db.NULL, resulting in empty object }

+-- This will throw an error because 'age' is nil, and the clause is an empty object local sql_fragment = db.encode_clause(clause)
+]], moon=[[
+-- Example of incorrect usage that leads to an error clause = {
+  age: nil  -- Mistakenly using nil instead of db.NULL, resulting in empty object }

+-- This will throw an error because 'age' is nil, and the clause is an empty object sql_fragment = db.encode_clause clause
+]]}

 ## Database Primitives